khairulomar/Flight_Delays/README.md

 ### 2. United Airlines at Newark Airport

 Newark Liberty International Airport is ranked as the worst US airport in terms of delays in 2019 according to New York Post.
 In 2019, only 64% of flights departing from the airport were on time.
 Our stakeholder, United Airlines, is not only by far the airport's biggest operator, but also has the airport's worst on-time performance compared to its competitors.
 The issue with flighy delays certainly does not help with the airline's public image, which was made worse by the release of a video of a passenger being forcefully dragged off the plane that went viral and in the case when a puppy was forced to be put in an overhead bin that lead to its death.

-Due to these incidents, the percentage of customers considering flying with has United Airlines has dropped significantly down to 25%, which is 11 percentage points below the domestic airline industry average (Media Post 2018).

 ### 3. Project Objectives